overwolf/overwolf.github.io/docs/download/download-overview.md

 If you are a developer, it doesn't mean that you have to work with the Developers version: the developer version just contains new features that are still in beta.

 :::important
-To develop apps, load and run unpack extensions (apps that are not in the app store yet), you have to [whitelist](../start/sdk-introduction#whitelist-you-as-a-developer) yourself before developing OW apps.
+To develop , load or run unpack extensions (apps that are not in the app store yet), you have to [whitelist](../start/sdk-introduction#whitelist-you-as-a-developer) yourself before developing OW apps.
 :::

 ## Developers Version